-A limited liability company is formed by at least one shareholder and maximum 50.
+A Georgian limited liability companycan be incorporated with minimum one shareholder and a maximum of 50.
 The capital is divided into shares and each shareholder has the rights limited by the value of his/her shares.
 The members are not personally liable for the company’s debts and this is why this company type represents one of the most common ways to start a business here.

 The number of directors is not limited; a company of this type can be managed by several directors.
 All daily decisions are taken by the director or by a board of directors and the major decisions are taken by the general meeting of the shareholders.
 If a director is causing damages to the shareholders, than he/she is personally liable for the losses.

 No minimum share capital is required for this type of company; however, an authorized capital is necessary before starting the business.
 The members are free to choose an amount for the capital.
-The registration of a limited liability company in Georgia doesn’t take longer than two days.
+The procedure for company registration in Georgia for this company type can be completed in a period of two days.

 Formation of a joint stock company in Georgia

-A joint stock companyin Georgia is usually a company that has its shares registered at the Georgian Stock Exchange.
+Investors who want to open a company in Georgia as a joint stock company must know that they can have the possibility of registering the company’s shares with the Georgian Stock Exchange.
 It can be registered by one founder and the shareholders are not personally liable for the company’s debts.

-There is no minimum share capital, but it must have an authorized capital, decided by the shareholders.
+It is not necessary to subscribe a minimum share capital, as there aren’t any requirements in this sense, but the company needs an authorized capital, which can be established by the company’s shareholders.
 It is not necessary to pay the contribution at the time of registration.
 Also the contributions in kind are possible.
 If the number of shareholders exceeds 50 members, they have to be registered by an independent register, if not, the evidence is kept by the company itself.

 Types of partnerships in Georgia